aresta/Function_Generator/README.md

 ![Function generator](/img/func_gen_sch.jpg)

 I will create a PCB and box with all the connectors.
 I still have to improve the user interface and decide the final layout.
+Probably I will change the MCU by the ESP32-C3 module, depending on the number of GPIO pins needed.